superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofleplus2/firmware.md

 ## v2.03 - Ergomech edition
 - ditto v2.03
-- Layer and capslock indicator changes to 3 inner thumb keys as RGB underglow couldnt be seen from Ergomech case
+- Layer and capslock indicator changes to 5 thumb keys as RGB underglow couldnt be seen from Ergomech case

 ## v2.03
 - Layer and capslock indicator for rgb underglow only.
 Using dimmer indicator color to avoid flickering.